-- 2.3.1 The Council has above average collection rates, but Members should note that only c376 businesses (c20% of the businesses in Rutland) were required to pay the full charge in 2020/21 with many benefiting from reliefs.
+- 2.3.1 The Council has above average collection rates, but Members should note that only 441 businesses out of 1,746 hereditaments on the rating list (25% of the businesses in Rutland) were required to pay the full charge in 2022/23 with many benefiting from reliefs.
 This has helped keep our collection rates high as most Small and Medium-sized Enterprises (SME) are not required to pay any rates. - 2.3.2 One of our risk areas is around business failure or liquidation.
-In this event, we are a non-preferential creditor and as such we come below HM Revenues & Customs, employees' wages etc. as preferred creditors.
-In Rutland we regularly see new ventures struggling to stay in business and often close down.
-We are requesting write off of eight cases that fall into this category totalling £36,010.11
+In this event, we are a non-preferential creditor and as such we come below HM Revenues & Customs,